Sophia University: Early history

-History of the university after its establishment
+Founding

 Sophia University was founded by Jesuits in 1913.
 It opened with departments of German Literature, Philosophy and Commerce, headed by its founder Fr.
 Hermann Hoffmann, SJ (1864–1937) as its first official president.

 In 1932, a small group of Sophia University students refused to salute the war dead at Yasukuni Shrine in the presence of a Japanese military attache, saying it violated their religious beliefs.
 The military attache was withdrawn from Sophia as a result of this incident, damaging the university's reputation in the eyes of the government of the Japanese Empire.
 The Archbishop of Tokyo intervened in the standoff by permitting Catholic students to salute the war dead, after which many Sophia students, as well as Hermann Hoffmann himself, participated in rites at Yasukuni.
 The Congregation for the Evangelization of Peoples later issued the Pluries Instanterque in 1936, which encouraged Catholics to attend Shinto shrines as a patriotic gesture; the Vatican re-issued this document after the war in 1951.
+Hermann Heuvers served as the university's second president from 1937 until 1941.

+Post-war growth

+Sophia University continued to grow as it increased the number of academic departments, faculty members and students, in addition to advancing its international focus by establishing an exchange program.
+Many of its students studied at Georgetown University in the United States as early as 1935.
+Sophia's junior college was established in 1973, followed by the opening of Sophia Community College in 1976.